tansive/tansive/README.md

 <details><summary>Click to expand instructions</summary>

-Before running this example, you have to configure an access token
+Before running this example, you have to configure an API Key for either OpenAI or Anthropic.
+Open the .env file and replace the placeholder with the API Key.

 **Scenario**